 As with any fresh salad, fattoush is the sum of its parts.
 So here are just a few tips:

-2. Don’t use store-bought pita chips (there is certainly a place for those, but not in fattoush salad).
+2. Don’t use store-bought pita chips!
+There is certainly a place for those, but not in fattoush salad.
 Take the time to toast and fry your pita at home, making sure you season them well.

-5. Lastly, remember, this is a “basic” fattoush recipe.
-If you like, try your own variation by adding in-season vegetables like colorful heirloom tomatoes or even green peppers.
+4. Lastly, remember, this is a “basic” fattoush recipe.
+If you like, try your own variation by adding in-season vegetables like colorful heirloom tomatoes or green peppers.
 Add more herbs or crushed garlic.
-And if it’s available to you, jazz up the vinaigrette with 1 tsp pomegranate molasses.
+And if it’s available to you, jazz up the vinaigrette with 1 Tablespoon pomegranate molasses.
 Enjoy!

 Fattoush Salad